-The BSCC-Submittable application portal includes an automatically enabled character counter.
+The BSCC Submittable portal includes a character counter.
 This feature shows the number of characters used and the remaining number of characters before the limit is met.
-If the limit is exceeded, a red prompt will appear with the message "You have exceeded the character limit".
-Applicants are prohibited from submitting the Missing and Murdered Indigenous People Grant Program Application until they comply with all character limit requirements.
+If the limit is exceeded, a red prompt will appear with the message "You have exceeded the character limit."
+Characters include all alpha/numeric characters, punctuation, and spaces.
+The BSCC Submittable portal will not allow applicants to submit the MMIP Proposal Narrative sections until they comply with all character limit requirements.